Succession of Henry IV of France: Legitimisation

 Henry's abjuration of the Protestant faith on 25 July 1593 at the Abbey of Saint-Denis proved decisive in winning over many of his opponents.
 His legitimisation proceeded in stages.
 The archbishop of Bourges raised his excommunication, though without papal authority, during the abjuration ceremony.
-The following year, Henry had himself anointed and crowned at Chartres cathedral.
+The following year, Henry had himself anointed and crowned at Chartres Cathedral.
 After the ceremony, he demonstrated his sacred powers by touching people for scrofula, the king's evil.
 Finally, on 12 July 1595, Pope Clement VIII agreed to lift Henry's excommunication, and he pronounced the absolution on 17 September.
 For the first time, he gave Henry the title of "most Christian King of France and Navarre".

 When Clement absolved Henry, he, like Henry, was motivated by political pragmatism.
 The papacy lived in fear of further national churches breaking away from Rome, to be governed instead by princes.
-The Gallican church had already showed independent tendencies, and some of Henry's advisers advocated for him to declare himself the spiritual head of the French church.
+The Gallican church had already shown independent tendencies, and some of Henry's advisers advocated for him to declare himself the spiritual head of the French church.
 Also, Clement feared that in the words of the historian J. H. Elliott, "a Spanish victory in France could mean the end of papal independence".
 Clement's grant of absolution, therefore, contains an element of damage limitation.
 For two years, Henry had been recognised by many in the French church, and French theologians at the Sorbonne had confirmed the Archbishop of Bourges's lifting of Henry's excommunication.
 To reassert papal jurisdiction, Clement made a point of declaring the absolution granted at Saint-Denis in 1593 to be void, but in substituting his own absolution, he ruled all Henry's acts since that date as legitimate in retrospect.
 Thus, the pope papered over the technical anomaly of the archbishop's abrogation of papal powers.
 Clement's absolution was contingent on a set of demanding conditions.
 Among other promises, Henry swore to establish a single religion in France, to recompense all Catholic clergy who had lost land or property to the Huguenots and to apply the decrees of the Council of Trent in France.